sccn/sccn.github.io/others/Compiled_EEGLAB.md

 git clone --recurse-submodules https://github.com/sccn/eeglab.git
 ```

-2. Install additional plugins (plugins that are already installed will
+2. Install additional plugins (already installed plugins will
 be skipped).
 Some folders from the plugins clean_rawdata
 and Fieldtrip should
-be removed to avoid compilation issues.
+be removed to avoid compilation issues. **Do not use the GIT version of Fieldtrip.** as it makes the release 1.5Gb instead of 200Mb.
+Instead get the latest plugin.
 Use the
 following script to install plugins and remove these folders:

 ```matlab